fathom-playground/playground/README.md

 Every adventure is a journey towards knowledge.
 What do you want to learn about decentralized systems?
 What interests excites or inspires you?
 To coordinate around your adventure the playground community needs to understand what it is you're setting out to learn.
+These are the concepts or ideas your adventure is exploring.

 ### Structures
 _How_ are you going to learn?
 What are the systems and processes that will best